World Boxing News provides the complete history of the Lineal World Heavyweight Championship from 1885 to today.

-We begin with the original king John L. Sullivan and continue our journey up to the present day.
+We begin with the original king, John L. Sullivan, and continue our journey to the present day.

-In 1885, Sullivan’s win over Dominick McCaffrey took recognition as the place the lineal championship began.
+In 1885, Sullivan’s win over Dominick McCaffrey took recognition as the lineal championship officially began.

 Even though Sullivan didn’t defend his crown through four years between 1888 and 1892, a defense against undefeated James J. Corbett is in the record books as the maiden official world title fight at the weight.

-Corbett became the first man to defeat Sullivan’s legend and began a reign lasting five years.
-Competing just twice in that period, Corbett then faced lower-weight ruler Bob Fitzsimmons and lost via K.O.
+Corbett became the first to defeat Sullivan’s legend and began a five-year reign.
+Competing twice that period, Corbett faced lower-weight ruler Bob Fitzsimmons and lost via KO.

 Defending just once in two and a half years, Fitzsimmons eventually lost his title to James J. Jeffries in 1899.
 The most active champion of his era, Jeffries defended the strap eight times, including against ex-rulers Fitzsimmons and Corbett, until retiring unbeaten in 1904.